KayleeDavisGitHub/LaTeX-Templates/README.md

 ## Other Resources:
 The journal "Science" has a pdf on how to submit articles and format documents in LaTeX found [here](http://www.sciencemag.org/site/feature/contribinfo/prep/TeX_help/scifile.pdf).

+Other political science journals accept LaTeX submissions or .pdf submissions.
+This includes the American Political Science Review who list an easy LaTeX template [here](https://www.overleaf.com/latex/templates/american-political-%20science-review-aspr-submission-%20template/fxffppspqczt#.WftFOmhSxPa).
+The American Political Science Association journal doesn't care, their guidelines for submission can be found [here](https://ajps.org/guidelines-for-manuscripts/).
+The Journal of Politics accepts .pdf and nearly every methodological journal (like Political Analysis) will accept the .tex submission as well.
+Journals like "Political Communication" accept .pdf files but "prefer" Word [as found here](http://www.tandfonline.com/action/authorSubmission?show=instructions&journalCode=upcp20).

+Overall, many top journals accept .pdf documents.
+For journals that have not caught up they either will catch up with technology or you can simply convert your .pdf to a Word document any time.
+On their end, many journals and publishing houses use LaTeX to format submissions anyways.